The Last Stag

 “I know.
 I had no idea about it until I asked my parents,” Kim says.
 “But don’t worry, the public transportation is great.
 We’ll get to the other cities way faster than how we would on a car.
 The bullet train is a marvel.”

 After a twenty-minute walk along the border of the palace gardens, we cross the wide avenue and reach the hotel.
 It’s many stories high, modern and, most importantly, earthquake proofed.
 I was almost temped to ask the staff for the building’s blueprint before booking my stay.
 After all, I love my life.

-“I’ll be waiting for you at that store,” Kim informs pointing at the establishment right next to the hotel.
+“I’ll be waiting for you at that store,” Kim informs, pointing at the establishment right next to the hotel.
 “Don’t take long, please.
-We might have enough time to go to Ueno Park and take a look the university.”
+We might have enough time to go to Ueno Park and take a look at the university.”

 “What about the National Museum?”
 I ask.

 “Alright.
 I won’t take long.
 A quick shower is all I need.
 Are you sure you don’t want to wait for me in the suite?”

 “Nah, it’s fine.
 I want to check out their clothes and accessories.
 Hurry.”

 She leaves and I enter the hotel lobby.
 I’m feeling so sleepy that I practically check-in with my eyes half-closed.
 It’s almost five-thirty in the afternoon and I hope the shower will re-awaken me.

 The hotel staff is very friendly.
 The man that’s taking me to my suite even tried to carry my backpack.
 I would have let him carry my vase instead if it wasn’t because Kim’s parents took it with them so I wouldn’t have to worry about it until I left the country.

 “This is your suite,” the man says with a smile.
 “I hope you have a nice stay.
 Please, feel free to use the phone for our 24-hour room service.”